Ford Kuga review

 Our choice: Kuga Zetec 2.0 TDCi 4x4

-The newest trim level, Titanium X Sport, features body coloured bumpers and wheel arches, a rear spoiler, a silver skid plate on the front and 19-inch alloy wheels.
+The newest trim level in the Ford Kuga range, the Titanium X Sport, features body coloured bumpers and wheel arches, a rear spoiler, a silver skid plate on the front and 19-inch alloy wheels.
 Plus, it adds tinted windows, sat-nav, a Sony DAB Radio, Active Park Assist, and a rear-view camera.

-Higher-spec models get a neat ‘hands-free’ tailgate, which can be opened by waving a foot under the bumper - perfect for when you need to load heavy objects.
-Safety equipment includes parking assist tech, a blind spot warning system and Ford’s Emergency Assistance system.
+From the Titanium X level upwards, all Ford Kuga models get a neat ‘hands-free’ tailgate, which can be opened by waving a foot under the bumper - perfect for when you need to load heavy objects.

-The power steering system is now fully electric, which saves on running costs but sacrifices feedback, and it feels very light.
-The new shape makes the Kuga feel bigger and harder to drive through tight gaps than the original model, too.
+The power steering system in the Ford Kuga is now fully electric and while it saves on running costs, it has sacrificed feedback and feels very light.
+The new shape also makes the Ford Kuga bigger and harder to drive through tight gaps than the previous model.

 You can also get a 178bhp version of the same engine, but most should go for the 138bhp or 161bhp 2.0-litre diesel models as they offer the best combination of power and efficiency.

-The Kuga has a five-star Euro NCAP crash test result, with the best result ever scored by a mid-sized SUV.
-All Kugas come with driver, passenger, knee, side and curtain airbags fitted as standard, along with ABS, ESP, active city stop and a lane keeping aid.
+Every Ford Kuga gets driver, passenger, knee, side and curtain airbags fitted as standard, along with ABS, ESP, active city stop and a lane keeping aid.
 A blind spot monitoring system is also available as an option.
 Plus, the four-wheel-drive system should stop you getting into trouble in the first place.

-The Kuga's platform, engines and tech are all proven in other Ford models, while a large dealer network means keeping your Kuga on the road should be simple.
-The previous-generation Kuga finished 44th in the 2012 Driver Power reliability survey, with strong results in the handling, comfort and ride quality categories.
-However, the new car has already been the subject of a recall in the US.
+The Ford Kuga's platform, engines and tech are all proven in other Ford models, and a large dealer network means keeping your Kuga on the road should be simple.

-In Auto Express' top 100 cars of 2013 survey, the Kuga placed 59, with owners finding issues in the braking, practicality and build quality.
-In our 2013 Driver Power Customer satisfaction survey of manufacturers, Ford finished 23rd - not bad, but not great for such a major player as Ford.
+In our 2014 Driver Power Customer satisfaction survey of manufacturers, Ford finished 25th - not bad, but not great for such a major player as Ford.

-The old Ford Kuga was a bit short on boot space, but thanks to an increase of 82 litres - now at 442 litres - the Kuga is competitive in the market in this regard.
-It's got more boot space than a VW Tiguan but less than a Honda CR-V. However the spare wheel option decreases space to 406 litres, making it 97 litres less than the Mazda CX-5.
+The Ford Kuga has more boot space than a Volkswagen Tiguan, but less than a Honda CR-V. Furthermore, the spare wheel option decreases boot-space to 406 litres, giving it 97 litres less than a Mazda CX-5.

-You can fold down the rear seats to increase the space to 1,928 litres, which is actually 600 litres more than before.
+You can fold down the rear seats in the Ford Kuga to increase the space to 1,928 litres, which is actually 600 litres more than before.
 There's a low loading lip as well, so getting items in and out is easy.
-There's plenty of head and legroom inside the car and all the seats can be reclined for extra comfort and space.
+There's plenty of head and legroom inside, and all the seats can be reclined for extra comfort and space.

-For £600 you can add a towbar, and there's the option of an automatic tailgate as well, which can be opened by waving your foot under the rear bumper (as long as you have the key in your pocket).
+Ford offers a towbar as a £600 option on the Kuga, and there's also the option of an automatic tailgate, which can be opened by waving your foot under the rear bumper (as long as you have the key in your pocket).